-If you enroll in Supplemental Life Insurance for yourself, you may elect \$25,000 or \$50,000 of Dependent Life Insurance coverage for your spouse/domestic partner within your first 30 days of eligibility with no Statement of Health.
+If you enroll in Supplemental Life Insurance for yourself, you may elect \$25,000 or \$50,000 of Dependent Life Insurance coverage for your eligible spouse/domestic partner within 30 days of your hire date or first date of eligibility with no Statement of Health.
 You may also obtain \$75,000 or \$100,000 of coverage for your spouse/domestic partner with a Statement of Health.
 You can purchase \$5,000 or \$10,000 of coverage for your dependent children (from birth to age 26) with no Statement of Health.
 If required, a Statement of Health form will be mailed to you.
 Final approval comes from MetLife.

 If you leave Harvard, you may continue Basic, Supplemental, and Dependent Life Insurance with a portability or conversion option through MetLife.
 You can find additional details at hr.harvard.edu/disability.